facebookexperimental/Recoil/docs/docs/recoil-sync/api/syncEffect.md

 ## Examples

-See the [Recoil Sync library guide](/docs/recoil-sync/introduction#input-validation) for examples.
+See the [Sync Effect guide](/docs/recoil-sync/sync-effect#input-validation) for examples.

 ## Advanced Mappings